potoshk/potos-docs/docs/community/index.md

 # Community Guide

-This page contains informatino on how to become a validator or observator node.
+This page contains information on how to become a validator or observator node.

 ```{toctree}
 :maxdepth: 2